sstadick/pixi-build-mojo-test/README.md

 ## Build

 ```
-# Places the conda build in your working dir
+# Install the tooling into your env provided you've added this package to pixi.toml dependencies
+pixi install
+# or, to create a conda env
 pixi build
-# or
-# Places the conda build in the ./target dir
-pixi run b
+# Also note you can specify a dist dir in the config to copy binaries there
 ```

 ## Issues